The electricity price in focus

 The electricity price is made up of different components.
 Consumers pay not only for the electricity supplied, but also for its transport, among other things.
 As the national grid company, Swissgrid is responsible for part of the path followed by electricity.
 It is the owner of the Swiss extra-high-voltage grid and ensures a properly functioning and secure infrastructure, as well as the operation of the transmission system.

 Swissgrid operates in a regulated environment.
-Its mandate is governed by the Electricity Supply Act (StromVG) and the Electricity Supply Ordinance (StromVV).
+Its mandate is governed by the Electricity Supply Act (ESA) and the Electricity Supply Ordinance (ESO).
 The ordinance also specifies how Swissgrid may cover the costs of its services using tariffs.

 What is the electricity price composed of?
 How much do end consumers pay for Swissgrid’s services?
 How are Swissgrid tariffs calculated?
 And how have they developed in recent years?
-This overview provides the answers.
+An overview.

 One electricity price – several components